surniaulula/wpsso-ratings-and-reviews/readme.txt

 <img src="https://surniaulula.github.io/wpsso-ratings-and-reviews/assets/icon-256x256.png" style="width:33%;min-width:128px;max-width:256px;height:auto;float:left;margin:10px 40px 40px 0;" />

-<p><strong>Extends the native WordPress comment system with new rating and review features</strong> &mdash; ratings and reviews can be enabled / disabled per post, new reviews are labeled as reviews (not comments), a star rating can be required before reviews are accepted, replies to reviews are properly labeled as replies / comments, and the colors of star ratings can be customized from the settings page.</p>
+<p><strong>Extends the WordPress comment system with a new star rating and review feature</strong> &mdash; ratings and reviews can be enabled / disabled per post, new reviews are labeled as reviews (not comments), a star rating can be required before reviews are accepted, replies to reviews are properly labeled as replies / comments, and the colors of star ratings can be customized from the settings page.</p>

-<p><strong>Provides <a href="https://schema.org/aggregateRating">Schema Aggregate Rating</a> with meta tags and (optional) JSON-LD markup</strong> &mdash; Google reads the aggregate rating meta tags and (optional) JSON-LD markup to add rating information to search results!</p>
+<p><strong>Provides <a href="https://schema.org/aggregateRating">Schema Aggregate Rating</a> with meta tags and (optional) JSON-LD markup</strong> &mdash; Google reads the aggregate rating meta tags and (optional) JSON-LD markup to add star ratings to search results!</p>

-<p><strong>Includes complete <a href="https://schema.org/Review">Schema Review</a> details as (optional) JSON-LD markup</strong> &mdash; including information about the review (author name, creation time, and excerpt), along with the threaded replies / comments for each review.</p>
+<p><strong>Includes complete <a href="https://schema.org/Review">Schema Review</a> details as (optional) JSON-LD markup</strong> &mdash; including information about the review (author name, creation time, excerpt, rating), along with the threaded replies / comments for each review.</p>

 <blockquote>
 <p><strong>Prerequisite</strong> &mdash; WPSSO Ratings and Reviews (WPSSO RAR) is an extension for the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin, which <em>automatically</em> generates complete and accurate meta tags + Schema markup from your content for Social Sharing Optimization (SSO) and Search Engine Optimization (SEO).</p>